pingidentity/pingidentity-devops-getting-started/docs/QUICKSTART.md

 You should now see a directory called `pingidentity-devops-getting-started`.

-## Setup you environment for Ping Identity DevOps projects

-An interactive `setup` script is available to help you get your envionment to make quick and easy use of the Ping Identity DevOps projects.
+An interactive `setup` script is used to help you make quick and easy use of the Ping Identity DevOps projects.

 ```text
 cd pingidentity-devops-getting-started